kingsloi/philips-brothers-docs/inventory/Inventory.md

 ----

 ## Inventory Fields
-For more information on the fields used throughout the inventory pages, visit the [fields](/inventory/Inventory/fields.md).
+For more information on the fields used throughout the inventory pages, visit the [fields](/inventory/Inventory/fields.md) page.

 ## Adding an Inventory Item